apitoolkit/apitoolkit-landing/docs/get-started/quickstarts/nodejs/adonisjs/index.md

 });
 ```

-Note that you can ignore any of these arguments except the first argument which
-is the axios instance to observe.
-For the other arguments, you can either skip
+Note that you can ignore any of these arguments except the first argument which is the axios instance to observe.

-them if at the end, or use undefined as a placeholder.
+For the other arguments, you can either skip them if at the end, or use undefined as a placeholder.

 ## Reporting errors to APIToolkit

-APIToolkit detects a lot of API issues automatically, but it's also valuable to
-report and track errors.
-This helps you associate more details about the backend
+APIToolkit detects a lot of API issues automatically, but it's also valuable to report and track errors.

-with a given failing request.
-If you've used sentry, or rollback, or bugsnag,
-then you're likely aware of this functionality.
+This helps you associate more details about the backend with a given failing request.
+If you've used sentry, or rollback, or bugsnag, then you're likely aware of this functionality.

-To report errors, you need to first enable asyncLocalStorage in your adonisjs project.
-by setting useAsyncLocalStorage to true in your config/app.ts file.
+To report errors, you need to first enable asyncLocalStorage in your adonisjs project by setting useAsyncLocalStorage to true in your config/app.ts file.

 ```ts
 export const http: ServerConfig = {